usnistgov/valid8/doc/task_list.md

     - [x] Document how to add filter or action rules
     - [x] Make a usage README
     - [ ] Add docstrings
+        - [x] Added docstrings in `actions.exists`
+    - [ ] Set up Sphinx and automatic doc generated from docstrings
  - CI
     - [x] Make format and quality checks automatic on each commit